antzm/words/README.md

 ## Preparing an array with words

-Preparing an array with english words and their translations takes time, and thus, here's an aproach to speed things up.
+Preparing an array with English words and their translations takes time, and thus, here's an approach to speed things up.

-The easiest approach is to write the words in an Excel sheet, one column with the english words and the next column with their corresponding greek word.
+The easiest approach is to write the words in an Excel sheet, one column with the English words and the next column with their corresponding Greek word.

 After that, we can use the concatenate operator in Excel, and combine the data to produce an array with the words, which will be ready to be inserted in this app.